ametarasurri/Power-BI-Marketing-Report/README.md

 ### Power BI | 55,555 Records | 4 Pages
 ---

-## 📽️ Dashboard Walkthrough — Watch This First
+## 📽️ Report Walkthrough — Watch This First

 > **Don't just read — see it in action.**